dask/dask/docs/source/graphs.rst

 Motivation
 ----------

-Normally humans write programs and then compilers/interpreters interpret them (e.g.  ``python``, ``javac``, ``clang``).
+Normally, humans write programs and then compilers/interpreters interpret them (e.g.  ``python``, ``javac``, ``clang``).
 Sometimes humans disagree with how these compilers/interpreters choose to interpret and execute their programs.
 In these cases humans often bring the analysis, optimization, and execution of code into the code itself.

 Commonly a desire for parallel execution causes this shift of responsibility from compiler to human developer.
-In these cases we often represent the structure of our program explicitly as data within the program itself.
+In these cases, we often represent the structure of our program explicitly as data within the program itself.

 A common approach to parallel execution in user-space is *task scheduling*.
 In